 Learn how to decorate your Christmas tree beautifully and affordably with these step-by-step tips!

 This is a fun sponsored post by Scentsicles because scents of the season matter.
 All words, pictures, and opinions are my own.
-Be sure to enter the Dream Tree Giveaway at the end of the post for your chance to win a designer-inspired tree with all the trimmings valued at $3000!

 How to Decorate a Christmas Tree